-DVT is an acronym for deep vein thrombosis - also called a thrombus, or a blood clot that forms inside a deep vein.
+DVT is an acronym for deep vein thrombosis – also called a thrombus or a blood clot that forms inside a deep vein.
 Blood clots have the potential to partially or completely block blood flow.
 They can also break off from the wall of the vessel and travel through blood vessels back to the lung, where it can cause a pulmonary embolism or PE.

 Most commonly, a DVT forms in the lower legs (ankles or calves) or the thighs.
 The DVT can affect both sexes, although the development of blood clots in the thigh is more common in men, usually occurring in individuals over 40 years of age.

-Blood clots in the lower extremities or the thigh are commonly caused by pooling of blood in a deep vein.
+Blood clots in the lower extremities or the thigh are commonly caused by the pooling of blood in a deep vein.
 When blood pools in a vein it triggers a number of mechanisms such as blood clotting.
-Any time potential damage or injury to blood vessel occurs, regardless of how large or small, the body initiates responses to heal that area.
+Any time potential damage or injury to a blood vessel occurs, regardless of how large or small, the body initiates responses to heal that area.
 The same process occurs when blood pools in a vein.

 Signs and Symptoms of the DVT in the thigh